Saghen/blink.cmp/doc/installation.md

   ---@module 'blink.cmp'
   ---@type blink.cmp.Config
   opts = {
-    -- 'default' for mappings similar to built-in completion -- 'super-tab' for mappings similar to vscode (tab to accept, arrow keys to navigate) -- 'enter' for mappings similar to 'super-tab' but with 'enter' to accept -- See the full "keymap" documentation for information on defining your own keymap. keymap = { preset = 'default' },
+    -- 'default' (recommended) for mappings similar to built-in completions (C-y to accept, C-n/C-p for up/down) -- 'super-tab' for mappings similar to vscode (tab to accept, arrow keys for up/down) -- 'enter' for mappings similar to 'super-tab' but with 'enter' to accept --
+    -- All presets have the following mappings:
+    -- C-space: Open menu or open docs if already open -- C-e: Hide menu
+    -- C-k: Toggle signature help
+    --
+    -- See the full "keymap" documentation for information on defining your own keymap. keymap = { preset = 'default' },